sparks-baird/xtal2png/reports/paper.md

 Using a state-of-the-art method in a separate domain with a custom data representation is often an expensive and drawn-out process.
-For example, @vaswaniAttentionAllYou2017 introduced the revolutionary natural language processing transformer architecture in Jun 2017; yet the application of transformers to the adjacent domain of materials informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019], approximately two-and-a-half years
+For example, @vaswaniAttentionAllYou2017 introduced the revolutionary natural language processing transformer architecture in June 2017; yet the application of transformers to the adjacent domain of materials informatics (chemical-formula-based predictions) was not publicly realized until late 2019 [@goodallPredictingMaterialsProperties2019], approximately two-and-a-half years